Sealand Radio - Part 2

 Michael 'The picture of the St Edmund was taken on Willy & Karen's wedding day in the summer of 1979, Willy and I had spent months painting the place up in readiness'.
 'Yes "Ginger" has worked his way up through the ranks and they have given him a bigger ship.'
 'He delayed sailing goodness knows how so he could attend with the Harwich Hook of Holland ferry as the bride arrived by helicopter'

 Penny Bates (1979)

 Sealander Robbie Dawson dressed for the wedding with German Shepherd (Alsatian) Guard dog 'Bahadur'(1979)

 'Willy asked me if he could get married on Sealand, he'd lived and worked for us for years from the age of 16'.
 'Roby had to be left behind in tears of frustration at Southend airport when we did the assault in '78 due to lack of space in the helicopter'

-'Cheers' Christmas on Sealand with the flag, tree a beer for Michael & a short for Roy
+'Cheers' Christmas on Sealand with the flag, tree, and a beer for Michael and a short for Roy

 Michael 'Note my shoulder holster with an automatic pistol in it and lack of beer gut not to mention I had hair then'